l30ni3/hoagieshop/README.md

 # README

-Simple Webshop logic
-Database filled with test data using factory bot and RSpec
+#Simple Webshop logic with test data using Factory Bot and RSpec